Fascio

 Fascio (/it/; : fasci) is an Italian word literally meaning 'bundle' or 'sheaf', and figuratively 'league', and which was used in the late 19th century to refer to political groups of many different (and sometimes opposing) orientations.
 A number of nationalist fasci later evolved into the 20th century Fasci movement, which became known as fascism.

 Origin

 During the 19th century the bundle of rods, in Latin called fascis and in Italian fascio, came to symbolise strength through unity, the point being that whilst each independent rod was fragile, as a bundle they were strong.
 By extension, the word fascio came into modern Italian political usage to mean group, union, band or league.
 It was first used in this sense in the 1870s by groups of revolutionary democrats in Sicily, to describe themselves.
 The most famous of these groups was the Fasci Siciliani during 1891-94.
 Thereafter, the word retained revolutionary connotations.
-It was these connotations which made it attractive, for example, to young nationalists who demanded Italian intervention in World War I. The fasci they formed were scattered over Italy, and it was to one of these spontaneously created groups, devoid of party affiliations, Benito Mussolini belonged.
+It was these connotations which made it attractive, for example, to young nationalists who demanded Italian intervention in World War I. The fasci they formed were scattered over Italy, and it was to one of these spontaneously created groups, devoid of party affiliations, that Benito Mussolini belonged to.